-Cisco Unified SRST routers do not need phone software files because all the phones load their software directly from the Cisco Unified Communications Manager.
+Cisco Unified SRST routers do not need phone software files because all the phones load their software directly from the Cisco Unified Communications Manager or Cisco Unified Business Edition.
 You need extra files on your SRST router only if you want to use the music-on-hold (MOH) file that Cisco provides and the H.450 call-transfer application.
 These files are available at:

 Q. Which Cisco IOS Technology Package do I need to run SRST and E-SRST on the Cisco Integrated Services Routers Generation 2 (ISR G2) routers?

 A. The Unified Communications (UC) Technology Package is required to enable SRST and E-SRST on the ISR G2 routers.
 All ISR G2 routers (Cisco 2900 and 3900 Series ISRs) are shipped with a universal IOS image.
 A UC technology license pack needs to be installed on the router to provision SRST and E-SRST.
 The Cisco 880 Series Integrated Services Router supports only a single feature set with Advanced IP services software.

 Q. What are the recent feature additions to Cisco SRST and E-SRST?

 A. The recent feature additions are listed in the chart below.